JuliaGaussianProcesses/BayesianLinearRegressors.jl/README.md

 # Fix seed for re-producibility.
 rng = MersenneTwister(123456)

-# We don't export anything, so you need to explicitly import the stuff that you need.
-using BayesianLinearRegressors:
-    BayesianLinearRegressor,
-    logpdf,
-    rand,
-    posterior,
-    marginals,
-    cov

 # Construct a BayesianLinearRegressor prior over linear functions of `X`.
 mw, Λw = zeros(2), Diagonal(ones(2))
 f = BayesianLinearRegressor(mw, Λw)